MilesBDyson/3D-Printed-10-Seg-LED-Bar-Graph/README.md

   I did allow tolerances for fitting, however depending on your Printer you may need to adjust the temp accordingly if parts fit two tight print them a bit cooler. it will make a huge difference.

-  The Display is PCB compliant if you wish to mount them on one. driven by 74HC595 shift register or for audio a LM3914.
+  The Display is PCB compliant (can be tiled) if you wish to mount them on one. driven by 74HC595 shift register or for audio a LM3914.

   ![alt text](images/10-seg-bar-graph.png)